MarcoTeixeira1977/workshops-1/docs/index.md

 ---
 # Inspire Helsinki 2019 Workshops

 [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) features practical hands-on workshops on Wednesday October 23, 2019.
 The workshops are focused on spatial data and latest technologies, to improve decision making and the daily live of everyone.
 They are aimed at developers, project managers and other technical people.
+You can register to the event [here](https://www.inspire-helsinki-2019.fi/register).

 Descriptions of the workshops can be found via links below.
 Some preliminary materials will be added closer to the event.